-A detailed description of the standards is available from ODF in the handbook for the Oregon Forestland - Urban Interface Fire Protection Act of 1997.
-This information is also available at www.oregon.gov/ODF/fire/SB360.
+A detailed description of the standards is available from the Oregon Department of Forestry in the handbook for the Oregon Forestland - Urban Interface Fire Protection Act of 1997.
+This information is also available at Oregon Wildland Urban Interface Act.

 The Default Standards under the Oregon Forestland - Urban Interface Fire Protection Act of 1997 are: